Saturday, 22 July 2006

 The waitress had to walk over the zebra crossing to bring us our coffees.

-Following the signs, we soon got to the camping ground, which was no distance upstream from the château, and protected by tall barriers which would be locked, we were told, from 10 pm till 7 am.
+Following the signs, we soon got to the camping ground, which was no great distance upstream from the château, protected by tall barriers which would be locked, we were told, from 10 pm till 7 am.
 They would present more of a challenge to the early departer than the boom gate at Amboise.

-We paid the necessary €5.90 and found a spot with rather scanty grass but a fair amount of shade from a grove of thin trees.
-After lunch on the edge of a concrete flower bed, devoid of flowers, we had showers and a sleep.
+We paid the necessary €5.90 and found a spot with rather scanty grass but a fair amount of shade in a grove of thin trees.
+After sitting on the edge of a concrete flower bed devoid of flowers, for lunch, we had showers and a sleep.